-See, Lisa The Island of Sea Women (2019)

-The Island of Sea Women is an epic set over many decades, beginning during a period of Japanese colonialism in the 1930s and 1940s, followed by World War II, the Korean War and its aftermath, through the era of cell phones and wetsuits for the women divers.
+I I CA CEE See, Lisa LISASEE The Island of Sea Women (2019) The Island of Sea Women is an epic set over many decades, beginning during a period of Japanese and the second s colonialism in the 1930s and 1940s, followed by World War II, the Korean War and its aftermath, through the era of cell phones and wetsuits for the women divers.
 Throughout this time, the residents of Jeju find themselves caught between warring empires.
-Mi-ja is the daughter of a Japanese collaborator, and she will forever be marked by this association.
-Young-sook was born into a long line of haenyeo and will inherit her mother's position leading the divers in their village.
-Little do the two friends know that after surviving hundreds of dives and developing the closest of bonds, forces outside their control will push their friendship to the breaking point.
+Mi-ja is the daughter of a Japanese collaborator, and she will a s November of the second sec forever be marked by this association.
+Young-sook was born into a long line of haenyeo and will inherit her HIGHLY AN mother's position leading the divers in their village.
+Little do the two friends know that after surviving hundreds of dives and developing the closest of bonds, forces outside their control will push their THE friendship to the breaking point.
+ISLAND OFSEA

-See, Lisa The Tea Girl of Hummingbird Lane (2017)
+The Tea Girl of Hummingbird Lane (2017)